 Method

-Data and Measures
+In this section, we describe the dataset used in this study as well as the analytic approach we applied.

-China Education Panel Survey
+Source of Data

 We drew our analytic sample from China Education Panel Survey (CEPS), China’s first nationally representative, longitudinal survey of middle-school students.
 Starting in the 2013-2014 school year, the CEPS team implemented a stratified, multi-stage sampling scheme to randomly select 112 middle schools (104 are public) from across the country.
 Administrators from each randomly selected school were surveyed.
 Within each middle school, the sampling scheme then also selected two 7th grade and two 9th grade homerooms to survey.
 Within each homeroom, all students, parents, teacher-advisors, and content teachers in three core subjects (Chinese, English, and math) were surveyed.
-In the 2014-2015 school year, most of the initial 7th grade cohort were successfully followed up in 9th grade (N = 9,449, 91.93%).
+In the 2014-2015 school year, most of the initial 7th grade cohort were successfully followed up in 9th grade (n = 9,449, 91.93%).
 These two waves of students were the primary focus of our analysis.

-The two-wave CEPS data contained not only longitudinal information on a rich set of student-, family-, teacher-, and school-level variables but also whether the school randomly assigns teachers to students.
+The two-wave CEPS data contained not only longitudinal information on a rich set of student-, family-, teacher-, and school-level variables, but also whether the school randomly assigns teachers to students.
 Specifically, in a baseline school survey, administrators were asked whether the school had randomly assigned teachers to students upon students’ entry to middle school (before 7th grade began).
 This variable, coupled with the national random assignment stimulated by the 2006 Compulsory Education Law, has been leveraged by researchers to overcome selection bias in estimating student outcomes and add causal evidence to a variety of educational research areas such as teacher-student identity match (Eble & Hu, 2020; Gong et al., 2018; Xu & Li, 2018) and after-school tutoring (Sun et al., 2020).

 Data Characteristics

 Sample Restriction.
 Because the random teacher-student assignment is central to our identification strategy, there was a concern that even with the national policy enacted, under-resourced schools in less-reviewed areas may still sort students to teachers.
-To deal with this issue, we built upon prior studies (Eble & Hu, 2020; Gong et al., 2018; Xu & Li, 2018; Garrett & Steinberg, 2015) and implemented more careful restriction criteria to obtain our final analytic sample.
+To deal with this issue, we built upon prior studies (Eble & Hu, 2020; Garrett & Steinberg, 2015; Gong et al., 2018; Xu & Li, 2018) and implemented more careful restriction criteria to obtain our final analytic sample.
 We first limited sample schools to 85 schools that were public schools and self-reported to have randomly assigned teachers to students in the baseline survey.
 We then moved to address student sorting between Wave 1 and Wave 2 because more than 80% of homerooms had at least some change in their membership during the year.
 Most of these changes were driven by students moving from one school to another.

 For identification purposes, we were relatively unconcerned about across-school sorting because in all the models we fit, we controlled for school fixed effects to absorb any time-invariant factors driving students to sort in or out of school.
 In contrast, we were concerned about within-school sorting, which would introduce considerable bias into the estimates of teacher effects.
 To reduce this threat, we further excluded schools that had at least one student change homeroom ID (but remain in the same school) between two waves.
 We were left with 63 schools, which we used in our primary analyses.
-As a check of our findings, we returned to the 85-school sample (see Xu & Li, 2018) to conduct robustness checks and see if our findings hold.
+As a check of our findings, we returned to the 85-school sample (see Xu & Li, 2018) to conduct robustness checks and see if our findings held.